FREE Uber Tax Info Pack

 If you’ve been driving for a while, and you reported a profit from rideshare driving on your last tax return, then your next Uber BAS may also include a section for PAYG Instalments.

 If you’re seeing this on your BAS for the first time, you’re probably wondering why the ATO are asking you to pay this extra money.
-So in this post I’m going to explain how PAYG Instalments for Uber drivers work, why you received a PAYG Instalment on your BAS, and how much you’ll have to pay.
+So in this post I’ll explain how PAYG Instalments for Uber drivers work, why you received a PAYG Instalment on your BAS, and how much you’ll have to pay.

 What Are PAYG Instalments?